shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

 - **Data Engine**:
 Unified pipeline for data crawling, curation, and automated large-scale labeling with humans in the loop, supporting any kinds of models including multimodal.
 - **Low-Code AI Workflow Automation**: (will opensource soon in 1-2weeks) Create and manage any AI workflow automation.
+You can also train/fine-tune AI models directly on workflows
 - **Distributed Parallel Training (with MoE Support)**:
 Train AI models across decentralized compute nodes with auto-configuration, MoE model support.
 - **Decentralized Compute Marketplace**: